 Do you have a good idea or an invention?
 And are you looking for a partner or investor to help you implement it?
 If you share sensitive information, there is the risk that the investor or partner will steal your idea or accidentally disclose it.
 A non-disclosure agreement for your idea or invention provides you with evidence in the event of a legal dispute.

 Are you considering selling your business?
-Have you identified a possible buyer?
 If so, you will need to share confidential information, such as profit figures and your expectations for the future of your business.
 Ensure that this information only reaches the possible buyer and no one else.
-Therefore, have them sign a non-disclosure agreement.
+So, have them sign a non-disclosure agreement.
 Include in the agreement that the fact that you are selling your business must remain confidential.

 How would you rate this page?(question 1 of max 3)